 Solid or Layered Zirconia?

-Solid zirconia or “monolithic zirconia” has a natural translucency and opalescence but due this trait, it is generally recommended for posterior crowns.
+Solid zirconia, or “monolithic zirconia,” is opaque, so it’s generally recommended for posterior crowns.
 Solid zirconia contains more stabilizers than high translucent zirconia, making it more durable to withstand the forces of mastication.
-This material is also particularly suitable for people who may grind their teeth because of its high strength.
-Only minimal clearance is required for this type of restoration, and there is low wear on opposing teeth.
-Solid zirconia is also very effective for masking highly discolored dental preps, specifically those that have darkened due to previous dental treatments, such as a post and core or a restored dental implant.
+This material is particularly suitable for patients who may grind their teeth.
+Only minimal clearance is required for this type of restoration, and there is low wear on the opposing teeth.
+Solid zirconia is also very effective for masking highly discolored dental preps, specifically those that have darkened due to previous dental treatments, such as a post and core or an implant-supported restoration.

-Layered zirconia is more translucent and opalescent, but unlike solid zirconia, it is especially suitable for anterior crowns.
-Although generally used for anterior crowns, layered zirconia may also be used for posterior crowns if there is sufficient clearance from other teeth.
+Layered zirconia is more translucent and opalescent, but it is especially suitable for anterior crowns, unlike solid zirconia.
+Although generally used for anterior crowns, layered zirconia may also be used for posterior crowns if there is sufficient clearance.
 When done skillfully, the very best aesthetic results can be achieved.
-Both solid and layered zirconia crowns have a strength and consistency that is comparable with traditional PFM restorations, yet they provide far superior aesthetics.
+Both solid and layered zirconia crowns have strength and consistency comparable with traditional PFM restorations, yet they provide far superior aesthetics.

-The product is 100% metal-free, a feature that prevents gingival darkening and removes the possibility of exposing metallic margins if gum recession begins.
-They are naturally esthetic, transmit the color of adjacent teeth, and can be matched to any shade, making high-translucent zirconia suitable for bridges up to 3 units in length.
+The product is 100% metal-free, which prevents gingival darkening and removes the possibility of exposing metallic margins if gingival recession begins.
+They are naturally aesthetic, transmit the color of adjacent teeth, and can be matched to any shade, making high-translucent zirconia suitable for bridges up to 3 units in length.

 - Zirconia crowns are highly biocompatible, as the smooth surface helps to reduce plaque accumulation.
-Solid zirconia crowns are extremely strong.
-Even though the porcelain used for layering does not have the strength of solid zirconia, they are designed to bond with the zirconium substructure and chipping and fracturing are extremely rare.
+Layered zirconia crowns are highly durable.
+Even though the porcelain used for layering does not have the strength of solid zirconia, they are designed to bond with the zirconium substructure, making chipping or fracturing extremely rare.
 The material also promotes a healthy tissue response.

 - Zirconia is suitable for patients with metal allergies or who would prefer to have metal-free restorations.

-- Zirconia is metal-free, which prevents darkening around the gingival margin in patients with thin biotypes.
-This eliminates the possibility of metal margins becoming exposed due to gum recession.
+- Zirconia is metal-free, preventing darkening around the gingival margin in patients with thin biotypes.
+This eliminates the possibility of metal margins becoming exposed due to gingival recession.

-- The translucent nature of this material can transmit the color of adjacent teeth and it is manufactured in a wide variety of shades, making it easy to accurately match the color of the patient’s natural teeth.
+- The translucent nature of this material can transmit the color of adjacent teeth, and it is manufactured in a wide variety of shades, making it easy to match the color of the patient’s natural teeth accurately.

-- Using computer-aided design and manufacturing processes provide patients with a precise fit, reducing the chair-side time required for adjusting and cementing these restorations.
+- Computer-aided design and manufacturing processes provide patients with a precise fit, thus reducing the chairtime required to adjust and cement these restorations.

-- Zirconia crowns are comfortable for patients, as they do not transmit hot and cold in the same way as conventional PFMs.
+- Zirconia crowns are comfortable for patients as they do not transmit hot and cold like conventional PFMs.